 The bay on the North Sea is considered the greatest Firth of Britain.
-During the last ice age it was glaciated, which actually makes it a fjord.
 The large funnel between Kinnairds Head near Fraserburgh in Aberdeenshire and Duncansby Head near Wick is 120 kilometers wide at the opening.
 Counting all the bays, the Firth has a coastline of about 800 kilometers, including rocky cliffs and tidal flats.
 The highest peak close to the shore is Ben Wyvis: With its 1048 meters it is mostly shrouded in fog and snowcapped even during summer.
 Frolicking dolphins and whales are best seen from Chanonry Point.

 Mystical ruins on the River Beauly